astrivant/polyad/docs/proposals/copolyad.md

 existing meanings: structural bounds constrain connectivity, and application signals guide separate targets within those hard limits.

-Natural Selection could compare the connectivity of candidate compositions and use benchmarked capacity evidence to rank them.
-A Cheeger value alone does not prove an end-to-end throughput or latency objective.
-Resource capacity, service semantics, contention and the input workload still matter.
-Unknown evidence must remain visible in the plan rather than becoming an assumed guarantee.
+Natural Selection compares the connectivity of candidate compositions and uses benchmarked capacity evidence to rank them.
+Cheeger bounds constrain structure;
+end-to-end throughput and latency require application measurements that account for resource capacity, service semantics, contention and the input workload.
+Plans must identify missing evidence and leave the affected objectives unverified.

 The initial goal should be a feasible, explainable composition from a bounded catalog.
-More ambitious search methods, reductions and performance models can be developed through repeatable [benchmark studies](../../studies/README.md).
+Search methods, reductions and performance models can be developed through repeatable [benchmark studies](../../studies/README.md).

 ## Delivery stages and acceptance criteria